surjith1610/terraform-webapp-infrastructure/README.md

 ## Prerequisites

 1. **Terraform** (version >= 1.0)
+2. **Add the zipped lambda function to the repo
 2. **AWS CLI** with a configured profile for AWS credentials.
    Export the profile to be used with Terraform:
    ```bash